writeas/writeas-gtk/README.md

 **This is a fork of the [writeas-gtk application](https://code.as/writeas/writeas-gtk), containing necessary changes to release the app for elementaryOS.**

 This repo shouldn't be used by other package maintainers.
-Version 1.0.x numbers are out of sync with the [official releases](https://code.as/writeas/writeas-gtk/releases) while we try to get the app submitted to AppCenter (see [#5](https://github.com/writeas/writeas-gtk/issues/5)).
+Version 1.0.x numbers are out of sync with the [official releases](https://code.as/writeas/writeas-gtk/releases).

 ## Usage